Average Cost of Homeowners Insurance in New Hampshire (2025)

 Average Cost of Home Insurance in New Hampshire by Insurer

-Premiums for homeowners insurance in New Hampshire vary significantly among providers for comparable coverage.
-While Amica offers an annual premium of $705, USAA's similar policy stands at $1,351, illustrating the range of prices available in the market.
+Premiums for homeowners insurance in New Hampshire vary among providers for comparable coverage.
+Amica offers an annual premium of $705, while USAA's similar policy costs $1,351.

 Average Annual Home Insurance Premium in New Hampshire by Provider